satansdeer/satansdeer.github.com/content/legacy-posts/gradient-coin-tutorial/index.md

 ![cryptokitties image](/cryptokitties.png)

-The game has huge success and a lot of kittens are sold for a crazy amount of money, like hundreds of thousands of dollars.
+The game has success and a lot of kittens are sold for a crazy amount of money, like hundreds of thousands of dollars.
-The game is mostly open-source with a few exceptions (breeding and genetic algorithms).
+The game is open-source with a few exceptions (breeding and genetic algorithms).

 We'll also do a collectible token but with way simpler logic.
 Our token won't be able to breed, only you as an owner will be able to mint new tokens.

 You'll learn how to create non fungible tokens, how to write tests for Ethereum contracts and how to connect them to js front end.

 We'll build a wallet for unique collectibles: gradient tokens.
-Every token will be represented as a unique CSS gradient and will look somewhat like this:
+Every token will be represented as a unique CSS gradient and will look like this:

 <p>
 <div style="display: inline-block; margin-right: 15px; width: 50px; height: 50px; border-radius: 50%; background: #FDF574; background: -webkit-radial-gradient(center,#FDF574,#D6A128); background: -o-radial-gradient(center,#FDF574,#D6A128); background: -moz-radial-gradient(center,#FDF574,#D6A128); background: radial-gradient(ellipse at center, #FDF574, #D6A128); box-shadow: 1px 8px 10px 0px rgba(50, 50, 50, 0.3);"></div>